ChristopherJohnston/spliit-app-homeassistant-addons/README.md

-# Example Home Assistant add-on repository
+# Spliit Homeassistant Add-On Repository

-This repository can be used as a "blueprint" for add-on development to help you get started.
+This repository contains add-ons related to the Spliit application.
+Specifically the Spliit web application for self-hosting your own instance in homeassistant.

 Add-on documentation: <https://developers.home-assistant.io/docs/add-ons>